tjex/dotf/readme.md

 # dotf

-A `git` wrapper to make dotfile tracking with a bare git repository even more convenient.
+A `git` wrapper to make tracking dotfiles with a bare git repository even more convenient.

 ## Config